freedogski/Base-Score-Helper/Readme.md

    - Bookmarklets created in Chrome on Windows → syncs to Chrome on macOS → will work just fine

 > Safari blocks JavaScript execution from bookmarklets unless user enables:
-> - Settings → Safari → Advanced → Allow JavaScript from Smart Search Field
+> - Settings → Safari → Advanced → Allow JavaScript from Smart Search Field  - more instruction here https://github.com/freedogski/Base-Score-Helper/blob/main/macOS%20Safari%20setup.md

    **Mobile devices** - No guarantee that this will work on Android phones, tablets or iPad**, iPhones as the smaller screens may inhibit proper operation.
 Can confirm Android phones not supported.